-based admissions criteria beyond the techniques of testing and UGPA, and his criticism of those traditional mechanics of discretion in legacy or alumni preference admissions, linking state college appropriations to test scores, program discontinuance, what Professor Olivas calls playing immigration cop.51 Yet one wonders whether the results might be equally problematic52-to preserve the techniques of hierarchy, including discretionary waivers through objectives based discretion is likely to doom society to endless repetitions of contests for its redefinition through instrumental interventions in its law, politics and societal structures as new sub communities challenge the power of earlier communities that have become well embedded in the frameworks of societal control.53 I have suggested that "even critical scholarship can at times adopt the language and vision of the normative substructure which is criticized as fundamentally "bad."
-Critical scholars sometimes use the language of polyculturalism to mask another-that of substitution."54
+And yet discretion is something of a two edged sword.
+On the one hand it serves as the foundation for arguments about the value of admissions decisions - the creation of a constitutional law of discretion can be understood as a structural basis for affirmative action undertaken through admissions decisions.
+But that sort of discretion appears positive only when deployed to particular effect, that is to the objective of dismantling the societal structures to preserve its hierarchies in its current form, and substitute a new societal ordering, with new structures of hierarchy and subordination that favor a now transformed self-knowledge of the societal self.
+It is in this context that one can understand both Professor Olivas' embrace of status based admissions criteria beyond the techniques of testing and UGPA, and his criticism of those traditional mechanics of discretion in legacy or alumni preference admissions, linking state college appropriations to test scores, program discontinuance, what Professor Olivas calls playing immigration cop.51 Yet one wonders whether the results might be equally problematic52-to preserve the techniques of hierarchy, including discretionary waivers through objectives based discretion is likely to doom society to endless repetitions of contests for its redefinition through instrumental interventions in its law, politics and societal structures as new sub communities challenge the power of earlier communities that have become well embedded in the frameworks of societal control.53 I have suggested that "even critical scholarship can at times adopt the language and vision of the normative substructure which is criticized as fundamentally "bad."
+Critical scholars sometimes use the language of polyculturalism to mask another - that of substitution."54

-Indeed, such tinkering with the instruments of access to elite control sometimes fails to engage with the larger problems of defining the sort of social capital necessary for positive sorting into elite structures and for building such capital in societal sub communities whose access to such capital may be proportionally lower than others.55 But this last is redolent with cultural, and socio-economic contestations.56 Despite some well expressed doubt,57 egalitarianism implicates the entirety of societal self conception and operation, absent a strong and two way robust effort at cultural, social and political assimilation of the kind that appears no longer tolerable, if only in the West,58 but not exclusively.59 And yet, the assimilative potential of reconstituting the societal base from which affirmative action may be legitimated is not altogether absent,60 especially from the perspective of a pragmatic utility analysis.61 And assimilation continues to be a one-way
+Indeed, such tinkering with the instruments of access to elite control institutions sometimes fails to engage with the larger problems of defining the sort of social capital necessary for positive sorting into elite structures and for building such capital in societal sub communities whose access to such capital may be proportionally lower than others.55

+51 Id. at 955-974.

 52 For one approach see Angela Onwuachi-Willig, The Admission Of Legacy Blacks, 60 VAND.
 L. REV. 1141 (2007).
 But see Carlton F.W.
-Larson, Titles Of Nobility, Hereditary Privilege, And The Unconstitutionality Of Legacy Preferences In Public School Admissions, 84 WASH.
+Larson, Titles of Nobility, Hereditary Privilege, and the Unconstitutionality of Legacy Preferences in Public School Admissions, 84 WASH.
 U. L. REV. 1375 (2006).

-53 See, e.g., Leonard Baynes, Who Is Black Enough for You: An Analysis of Northwestern University Law School's Struggle over Minority Faculty Hiring, 2 Mich.
-J. Race & L. 205 (1997) (examining the questioning of a minority faculty candidate's racial authenticity); Jim Chen, Embryonic Thoughts On Racial Identity As New Property, 68 U. COLO.
+53 See, e.g., Leonard Baynes, Who Is Black Enough for You: An Analysis of Northwestern University Law School's Struggle over Minority Faculty Hiring, 2 MICH.
+J. RACE & L. 205 (1997) (examining the questioning of a minority faculty candidate's racial authenticity); Jim Chen, Embryonic Thoughts on Racial Identity as New Property, 68 U. COLO.
 L. REV. 1123 (1997).

-54 Larry Catá Backer, By Hook Or By Crook: Conformity, Assimilation And Liberal And Conservative Poor Relief Theory 7 HASTINGS WOMEN'S L.J.
+54 Larry Catá Backer, By Hook Or By Crook: Conformity, Assimilation And Liberal And Conservative Poor Relief Theory, 7 HASTINGS WOMEN'S L.J.
 391, 435 (1996).

-55 See, e.g., Omari Scott Simmons, Lost In Transition: The Implications Of Social Capital For Higher Education Access, 87 NOTRE DAME L. REV. 205 (2011).
+55 See, e.g., Omari Scott Simmons, Lost in Transition: The Implications of Social Capital for Higher Education Access, 87 NOTRE DAME L. REV. 205 (2011).